-From 1 July 2020 Swan Hill Rural City Council will be using VendorPanel Marketplace to manage all sourcing.
-This will simplify the procurement process and increase opportunities for local suppliers by making it easier for Council staff to invite them to quote and/or tender.
+Swan Hill Rural City Council uses VendorPanel Marketplace to manage all sourcing.
+This simplifies the procurement process and increase opportunities for local suppliers by making it easier for Council staff to invite them to quote and/or tender.

 - Register via the VendorPanel Marketplace

 - It’s FREE and only takes a couple of minutes

 - Once you have registered you will be able to add colleagues to your company profile.

 - You and your colleagues must be registered to be invited to respond to new projects and opportunities and will then be able to submit quotes and proposals

 - Click here for some tips and tricks on getting set up quickly in Marketplace

 Things to note